-toms are often relatively nonspecific (for example, weight loss, heart palpitations, heat intolerance, and hyperactivity).
+Despite its name, "overt" hyperthyroidism does not require the presence of symptoms and has been defined biochemically by a low or undetectable TSH level and an elevated T_4 or T_3 level.
+When present, symptoms are often relatively nonspecific (for example, weight loss, heart palpitations, heat intolerance, and hyperactivity).

 For the purposes of this recommendation, thyroid dysfunction is defined as a spectrum of disorders related to the thyroid gland.
-The spectrum begins with asymptomatic subclinical hypothyroidism and hyperthyroidism.
-In the middle of the spectrum are asymptomatic "overt" hypothyroidism and hyperthyroidism, defined biochemically by changes in serum TSH and T4 levels.
-At the end of the spectrum is thyroid disease, which is reserved for symptomatic "overt" hypothyroidism and hyperthyroidism (that is, persistently abnormal serum TSH and T4 levels and clearly associated clinical signs and symptoms that cannot be better explained by another condition).
+The spectrum begins with asymptomatic subclinical hypothyroidism and hyper-thyroidism.
+In the middle of the spectrum are asymptomatic "overt" hypothyroidism and hyperthyroidism, defined biochemically by changes in serum TSH and T_4 levels.
+At the end of the spectrum is thyroid disease, which is reserved for symptomatic "overt" hypothyroidism (that is, persistently abnormal serum TSH and T_4 levels and clearly associated clinical signs and symptoms that cannot be better explained by another condition).